rea-and/vector-infinity/README.md

 5. **Custom GPT**: Upload the plugin's `custom_gpt_schema.json` to ChatGPT Actions to enable the plugin
 6. **ChatGPT Integration**: ChatGPT automatically calls the semantic search endpoint when you ask questions about your data

-This allows ChatGPT to access your personal data (emails, todos, health data, calendar) as context when you're having conversations, using semantic search to find relevant information by meaning.
+This allows ChatGPT to access your personal data (emails, WhatsApp messages) as context when you're having conversations, using semantic search to find relevant information by meaning.

 ## Low RAM Optimization